matyalatte/UE4-DDS-Tools/README.md

 - .png

 > Note that it can not convert non-official DXGI formats (e.g. ASTC_4x4) from and to non-dds files.
-> It means you can not use .tga, .hdr, .bmp, .png, and .jpg if the assets have non-official DXGI formats.
+> It means you can not use .tga, .hdr, .bmp, .png, and .jpg for them.

 ## Supported Pixel Formats